5 Authentic Day Trips from Bangkok (Tips by a local)

 Cha-am – A Slow Beach Day, Not a Checklist

 Cha-am works best when you let go of the idea that you need to see everything.
-It is not a place to optimise or over-plan, and that is exactly why it makes sense as a day trip from Bangkok.
+It is not a place to optimize or over-plan, and that is exactly why it makes sense as a day trip from Bangkok.

 The drive south is straightforward, and once you arrive, the atmosphere softens.
 The beach is long and open, the atmosphere is noticeably calmer than the city.
 This is a day for walking along the sand, sitting somewhere shaded, and letting the hours pass without structure.